hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-encounter-intro.md

 * For telehealth/telecare encounters, where the patient is contacted by telephone, by teleconference or e-mail, the code is 'VR' virtual.

 All encounters should be related to the ServiceRequest (request for rehabilitation according to §140 in the health act), so that it may be tracked which request resulted in what activities.
 Use Encounter.basedOn.
 An encounter may only be related to one ServiceRequest.
 If a second (updated) request is recieved to replace an existing one, while a citizen already recieves rehabilitation, Encounter.basedOn should point to the new service request.

+If the encounter delivers a treatment oriented intervention e.g. training, supervision and/or education - Encounter.extension[basedOnCarePlan] should be populated with a reference to the care plan that describes its content and scheduledTiming.

 The time of the encounter is documented in Encounter.period.start, and is mandatory.
 The endtime is not mandatory.